ethanjli/ethanj.li/src/posts/2021/01/unyielding-foundations.md

 <figcaption>

 **Fig. 8**: PCB layout of components and routing of traces on the processing plane for the second design iteration of the driver electronics for the Squid microscope.
 Stacking header connectors and headers for the Arduino Due are through-hole components, in the middle of the board.
 Molex Pico-Lock connectors for a control panel are on the right edge of the board.
 Connectors for I2C and SPI buses are on the top and bottom edges of the board, for prototyping use.
-Mounting holes for an NVIDIA Jetson Nano single-board computer are around the area for the Arduino Due, while mounting holes for the stack of PCBs are at the corners of the board.
+Mounting holes for an NVIDIA Jetson Nano single-board computer are around the area for the Arduino Due, while the corners of the board have mounting holes for standoffs to hold the stack of PCBs together.

 </figcaption>
 </figure>